HOA laws — Georgia

 What are the HOA fine limits in Georgia?

-How do I dispute an HOA fine in Georgia?
+How do I dispute an HOA fine or violation in Georgia?

-Can my HOA foreclose on my home in Georgia?
+Can an HOA foreclose on my home in Georgia over unpaid fines or dues?

 Is mediation required for HOA disputes in Georgia?